Decal paper instructions

 • With laser decal paper, your image is ready to use right out of the printer.
 With inkjet paper, you will spray it before using (about 1-hour to 1 day before).
 We have found that almost any clear spray will work to seal decal paper.
 If you plan to finish your project with a varnish clearcoat, use that also to spray your decal.
 If you are using an enamel clear spray, that will work too, and same goes for acrylic, lacquer and urethane.
 Urethane is the best finishing clearcoat of all, and we have used it to clearcoat over acrylic, enamel, lacquer and varnish.
 Acrylic does last longer than a year before cracking indoors, so it's not a good finish.
 We use it only to spray the decal after it's printed.

-• If you will be wrapping your decal over difficult surfaces, see below.
-Get a bowl of water out for dipping your decals.
+• Get a bowl of water out for dipping your decals.
 It can be cool to slightly warm.
 Cut decal first to its edges.
 Have your surface ready and place the decal in the water.
 Don't worry about it curling up at first.
 In 15-60 seconds, the decal will be ready to take out.
 Remove it if you see any edges coming up.